bketelsen/cayo-sysexts/README.md

 ## `extensions.fcos.fr` redirector

-A Caddy based redirector is hosted at `extensions.fcos.fr`.
+A Caddy based redirector is hosted at `extensions.ketelsen.cloud`.
 The configutation is available in [Caddyfile](Caddyfile).
 It redirects URLs queried by `systemd-sysupdate` to GitHub releases where the sysexts are hosted in this repo.